 Landlords are considering moving their rental property into a Ltd Company for a number of reasons:

-• Companies pay tax at more favourable rates then individuals at just 19%
+- Companies pay tax at more favourable rates then individuals as low as 19%

 However, if a Landlord was to transfer an existing portfolio into a Limited Company it can result in significant tax bill